Estimate Time9 min

 From increasing your annual retirement savings to potential tax breaks—both today and in retirement—Roth IRAs and 401(k)s could deliver on multiple levels when used together.

 Unlike a traditional IRA or a traditional 401(k), the Roth IRA is one of the few tax-advantaged accounts that allows you to withdraw the money you’ve contributed at any time for any reason without paying taxes or penalties.
-This means you can access some of your retirement savings in an emergency without adding to debt or selling assets, which could have tax implications.
-Though it’s generally best to build up emergency savings with $1,000 or more separately from retirement savings, knowing you can access those Roth contributions if you really needed them could set your mind at ease.
-It’s why your Roth IRA could double as backup emergency savings.
+This means you can access some of your retirement savings in an emergency without adding to debt or selling assets in a taxable account, which could have tax implications.
+Though it’s generally best to build up emergency savings with $1,000 or more separately from retirement savings, knowing you can access those Roth IRA contributions if you really needed them could set your mind at ease.
+Your Roth IRA could serve as a source of backup emergency savings.
+Roth 401(k)s don't allow for withdrawals of just contributions.
+If taking a Roth 401(k) withdrawal, a portion of the withdrawal may be earnings.

 With the ability to choose between tax-free and taxable withdrawals, you can potentially save on taxes by managing your taxable income in retirement.
 For instance, if you choose to work part-time and still have taxable income, taking qualified withdrawals from your Roth IRA won’t bump you to a new tax bracket like taxable withdrawals from a 401(k) might.
 If you paired your 401(k) with a traditional IRA, withdrawals from both of those accounts would be taxable and may increase the amount of income taxes you pay in retirement.